Staring at the Sun. Album Launch + Musarc Folk Meet on a Midsummer Day Until Dusk VI. St Paul’s Bow Common, 21 June 2025, 6.30–Sunset

 London Metropolitan University

-Oli Kitching conducting Musarc during recordings of Heleen van Haegenborgh’s Affordance album, Ghent, April 2025.
+Musarc at Sint Luca School of Art, Ghent, during recordings of Heleen van Haegenborgh’s Affordance album, April 2025.
 Photo: Yiannis Katsaris

-In this installation consisting of multiple choral pieces, video scores, field recordings, solos and duos, and text scores, the above themes orbit and overlap with each other, repeating in different configurations while the audience form individual pathways through the performance.
-Joanna and Reuben, both regular singers with Musarc, have used the opportunity of working with the choir to explore the possibilities of the ‘Choir as Method’: working with the singers to generate material for certain pieces while honing in on the unique affordances of the ensemble to create a work that makes space for individual autonomies, while coming into existence thanks to the strength of the collective voice.
+Joanna and Reuben, both regular singers with Musarc, have used the opportunity of working with the choir to explore the possibilities of ‘Choir as Method’ – working with the singers to generate material for certain pieces while honing in on the unique affordances of the ensemble to create a work that makes space for individual autonomies and coming into existence thanks to the strength of the collective voice.

 Affordances presents four works written by Belgian composer Heleen van Haegenborgh for UK experimental choral ensemble Musarc between 2019–25.
 Scored for voices and free melodic instruments, each piece tunes into a different dimension of the vibrant and oracular polyphony of the chorus, its joyful hallucinations, its many languages and the many ways it has with the world as a body of bodies, singular and plural: at times sounding restrained and hauntingly beautiful, at other times triumphant and clear.